Struct schemars::schema::SchemaObject

 pub fn object(&mut self) -> &mut ObjectValidation

-Returns a mutable reference to this schema’s ObjectValidation
+Returns a mutable reference to this schema’s ObjectValidation, creating it if it was None.

 Trait Implementations§